- Home

 If you’re struggling to heat your home because you can’t afford your energy bills, it’s worth checking whether you may be eligible for some financial support from the government.

-If you’re not eligible for the Winter Fuel payment, you might be able to get money off your energy bills for 2021/22 under the Warm Home Discount Scheme.
+If you’re not eligible for the Winter Fuel payment, you might be able to get money off your energy bills under the Warm Home Discount Scheme.
 This is a one-off discount on your electricity bill, paid directly to your energy provider on your behalf between September and March.

 You may be eligible if you:

 - are receiving the Guarantee Credit element of Pension Credit and your electricity supplier is part of the Warm Homes Discount scheme.
-In this case, you should get £140 automatically deducted from your bill between September and March.
+In this case, you should get £150 automatically deducted from your bill between September and March.

 - are on a low income, already receive certain means-tested benefits and your electricity supplier is part of the Warm Homes Discount scheme.
 If you think you might be eligible, contact your electricity supplier in the first instance and they will be able to give you more details and confirm if you are eligible.

-- are on a pre-pay or pay as you go electric meter.
+- are on a pre-pay or pay-as-you-go electric meter.
 You will need to speak to your electricity provider to find out how to activate your deduction.

-Find out more about help you might be able to claim for in our guide Are you eligible for help with heating costs?
+Find out more about the help you might be able to claim for in our guide Are you eligible for help with heating costs?

 You could also look into monitoring your usage more accurately by asking your supplier about installing a Smart Meter.
-These use real time data to track your usage, so you don’t have to worry about taking readings and keeping on top of your bills.
-This could help you to understand your usage, and take steps to reduce your bills and consumption.
+These use real-time data to track your usage, so you don’t have to worry about taking readings and keeping on top of your bills.
+This could help you to understand your usage and take steps to reduce your bills and consumption.

-Rest Less Money is on Instagram!
+Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.